What Are the Chances of SL Green Realty Corp. (SLG) Stagnating? Here is the INSIGHT

 Sponsored

-Further, it is important to consider SLG stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.77.SLG’s price to book ratio for the most recent quarter was 0.38, resulting in an 9.59 price to cash per share for the period.
+Further, it is important to consider SLG stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.88.SLG’s price to book ratio for the most recent quarter was 0.40, resulting in an 10.20 price to cash per share for the period.

 How does SL Green Realty Corp.
 (SLG) stock rate among analysts?
 Buy, sell, or hold?